xnacly/blog/content/posts/2025/building-a-minimal-viable-armv7-emulator.md

 Now this may not make sense at a first glance, why would `=msg` be assembled into an address to the address of the literal.
-But an `armv7` can not encode a full address, it is impossible, just by pure bit size.
+But an `armv7` can not encode a full address, it is impossible due to the instruction being restricted to an 8-bit value rotated right by an even number of bits.
 The ldr instructions argument points to a literal pool entry.
 The LDR instruction reads a 32-bit value at the literal pool entry and this value is the actual address of msg.